 There are several different mortgages types out there, each suited to people at different stages of home ownership:

-A first-time buyer mortgage is for those looking to buy their first property in the UK.
+• First-time buyer mortgage - This is for those looking to buy their first property.
 Some lenders have products specifically for first-time buyers which may have certain incentives.
 But the vast majority of deals available to you are also available to current homeowners.

-A buy-to-let mortgage is suitable if you’re looking to invest in a property to rent out to tenants rather than live in it yourself.
-Most buy-to-let mortgages aren't regulated by the FCA as they are seen as products for businesses.
+• Buy-to-let mortgage - This is suitable if you’re looking to invest in a property to rent out to tenants rather than live in it yourself.
+Most buy-to-let mortgages aren't regulated by The Financial Conduct Authority (FCA) as they're seen as products for businesses.

-If you're a home mover, you need to either port your current mortgage to your new property.
+• Home mover - For home movers, you may be able to port your mortgage to your new property.
 Or you can remortgage to a new deal, but you may have to pay exit fees for leaving your existing mortgage early.

 Types of mortgage rates